-Our allowance for trade-related doubtful accounts were approximately NT\$180 million, NT\$97.8 million and NT\$90.8 million (US\$3.1 million) in 2008, 2009 and 2010, respectively, representing approximately 14.8 %, 14.7% and 9.4% of our gross accounts receivables at the end of each respective periods.
+As of December 31, 2008 and 2009 our allowance for trade-related doubtful accounts was approximately NT\$180 million and NT\$97.8 million (US\$3.1 million), respectively, representing approximately 14.8% and 14.7% of our gross accounts receivables at the end of each respective periods.

 Inventory valuation.
 We value inventories at the lower of cost or market value.
 Inventories are recorded at standard cost and adjusted to the approximate weighted-average cost at the balance sheet date.
 Market value represents the current replacement cost for raw materials, finished goods and work in process.
 We write down our inventory for estimated obsolescence or unmarketable inventory in an amount equal to the difference between the cost of inventory and the estimated market value based upon assumptions about future demand and market conditions.
 If actual market conditions are less favorable than those we projected, additional inventory write-downs may be required.
 Inventory impairment charges establish a new cost basis for inventory and charges are not subsequently reversed to income even if circumstances later suggest that increased carrying amounts are recoverable.
-In estimating our reserves for obsolescence, we primarily evaluate estimates based on the timing of the introduction of our new products and the quantities remaining of our old products and write down the value of inventory on hand in excess of the estimated demand.
-We wrote down NT\$222.3 million, NT\$214.4 million and NT\$44.2 million (US\$1.5 million) in 2008, 2009 and 2010, respectively, for estimated obsolete or unmarketable inventory.
+In estimating our reserves for obsolescence, we primarily evaluate estimates based on the timing of the introduction of our new products and the quantities remaining of our old products and provide reserves for inventory on hand in excess of the estimated demand.
+As of December 31, 2007, 2008 and 2009, we wrote down NT\$41.6 million, NT\$222.3 million and NT\$214.4 million (US\$6.7 million), respectively, for estimated obsolete or unmarketable inventory.